Menu

 General Details

-The WIFLE Scholarship Program is open to undergraduate, graduate and post-graduate students pursuing a career in federal law enforcement.
+The Women in Federal Law Enforcement Foundation Scholarship Program is open to undergraduate, graduate and post-graduate students pursuing a career in federal law enforcement.
 Eligible students may major in Criminal Justice or a related discipline, such as social sciences, public administration, computer science, finance, linguistic arts, chemistry, physics, etc., leading to a four-year degree.
 Students in graduate and postgraduate programs are also eligible; students pursuing Associate degrees are not eligible, unless they fully articulate in the application their intention to transfer to a four-year program.
 A grade point average of 3.0 or above is required.
+United States citizenship is required.
+Our Scholarship Program furthers our mission.

 General Information